Licence Application Guide

 If you have completed the Canadian Firearms Safety course with Range Arts then check “Yes” in 20A and 20B for each of the courses you completed.

 For 20C, typically your answer will be “No”.
-The training you have received via Range Arts is not the same as receiving certification directly from the Chief Firearms Officer or complete a course in Quebec prior to 1995.
+The training you have received via Range Arts is not the same as receiving certification directly from the Chief Firearms Officer or completing a course in Quebec prior to 1995.

 6) References

-We’re almost there folks.
 You need 2 references to sign your application.
 Your references can be anyone over the age of 18 that you’ve known for at least 3 years.

 We also tend to recommend you pick someone with a professional demeanour with a voicemail message which identifies them.
-The RCMP might also send your reference a letter in a plain brown envelope, with a code inside and a phone number to call.
+The RCMP might also send your reference a letter in a plain envelope, with a code inside and a phone number to call.
 Choose someone who is willing to check their mail and is likely to answer their phone.
 Absentee references can slow down your application.

 Remember, your references actually need to sign your application.